 - Starting at your pump, follow the infusion line until you reach the flow restrictor that’s taped to your skin.
 Gently remove the tape and flow restrictor from your skin.

 - Make sure the yellow clamp is closed so it’s pinching the clear tubing.

 - Don’t close the second clamp (the one above the clave, closest to your body) yet.

-- Take the orange cap off the clave by unscrewing it counterclockwise (to the left).
-If the orange cap fell off or is missing, clean the end of the clave with an alcohol pad for 15 seconds.
+- Take the green cap off the clave by unscrewing it counterclockwise (to the left).
+If the green cap fell off or is missing, clean the end of the clave with an alcohol pad for 15 seconds.
 Let it dry for 15 seconds.

 - Take the cap off the normal saline syringe.
 Attach the saline syringe to the clave by pushing it into the clave and screwing it in clockwise (to the right).